 - Keep Your Grooves Clean: This is the easiest fix in golf.
 Get in the habit of cleaning your clubface after every single shot.
 Use a brush and a damp towel to ensure your grooves are free of dirt and grass.
 Clean grooves can channel away any debris at impact, an absolute necessity for pure, spin-inducing contact.

-- Know a Lost a ‘Groove’ Cause When You See One: After hundreds of rounds and thousands of bunker shots, the edges of your grooves will inevitably wear down.
+- Know a Lost ‘Groove’ Cause When You See One: After hundreds of rounds and thousands of bunker shots, the edges of your grooves will inevitably wear down.
 A wedge with worn-out grooves simply cannot grab the ball's cover effectively.
 If your wedges are a few years old and have seen a lot of play, it might be time for an upgrade.
 Fresh, sharp grooves can make an immediate, noticeable difference in your stopping power.

 The Technique: Your Step-by-Step Guide to Generating Spin

 With an understanding of spin and the correct choice regarding your equipment, we can focus on how to execute this.
-The proper technique is entirely about creating a downward strike that compresses the ball into the club_face and _then _the_ _turf.
+The proper technique is entirely about creating a downward strike that compresses the ball into the clubface and then into the turf.
 Forget any notion of "scooping" or trying to "help" the ball up - that’s a spin killer.

 Step 1: The Setup